 4. Bronte Creek

 Things to do: Spend a day outdoors and enjoy five great hiking trails that showcase the natural beauty of Bronte Creek, view a historic Spruce Lane Farmhouse, and spend some time feeding animals at the Children’s farm area.
-The histroic barn is over 150 years old and has been transformed into an awesome children’s playground offering areas to jump, climb, explore and have fun (currently closed due to covid).
+The histroic barn is over 150 years old and has been transformed into an awesome children’s playground offering areas to jump, climb, explore and have fun.
 The Nature centre offers kids the opportunity to view live species and insects and learn more about their habitats in Bronte Creek.

 Located 1219 Burloak Drive Oakville, Ontario L6M 4J7